mareklabuzekintive/soszjal/index.md

 Alternatively visit the [help page](help).

-Tip: Right click the logo and select "Add to favourites" to have it always at hand.

 If you have any further questions - see below.

 ### Further questions and contact

-Find me on our skype for Business or our company email (marek.labuzek@intive.com), classic skype at marek_lab.
+Write an email to me (marek.labuzek@intive.com) of find me on our skype for Business or classic Skype at marek_lab.

 Marek Łabuzek